 There are dozens of touch points on social media that your brand can leverage to get people hyped about your destination — like entertaining videos on TikTok, or powering your paid ads with authentic UGC that makes potential travelers feel like they’re already there.

-To keep yourself on track and plan ahead, check out our 2022 content calendar template and let your creative juices flow!
+To keep yourself on track and plan ahead, check out content calendar template and let your creative juices flow!